bitemyapp/clojure-template-benchmarks/README.md

 ## Conclusions

 + (str ...), Mustache.clj, Tinsel, and Hiccup are all fast.
-+ Raynes wasn't paying attention when he refactored laser. :P
++ Raynes refactored huge parts of Laser and will probably look into improving performance.
 + Enlive hasn't changed at all.
 + Stencil seems less impressive than it used to, but it's still faster than most options.
 + Clabango has gotten worse.